CognisCode/dummy-mock-project/README.md

 ## 2. Code Instructions

 ### 2.1 Rust Simulation
 This program uses nannou to setup a visual simulation of a resource gathering game.
-Three chasers _smart_, _close_ and _high_ are generated.
+Three chasers _smart_, _close_, _high_ and _genetic_ are generated.
 The goal is to accumelate as much resources as possible.
 Their are high resources labeled green worth 200 and low rewards labeled blue worth 50.
 - close: chases the closest resource regardless of value.
 - high: chases high resources first.
 Only goes for low resources as all the high resources have been depleted.
 - smart: Chases the reward with the highest value/distance ratio.
+- genetic: Uses a simple genetic algorithm to find the best value using the reward value, distance to reward and the distance of other players to the reward.
+Optimiziation happens through random mutations.

 The program sends the scores and location of each chaser through OSC data for the java app the process.